 Canvas or poly-cotton canvas tents should typically be "seasoned", which is a process by which the seams are soaked to avoid any leakage through seam holes punched into the fabric in the manufacturing process.

-Whether or not it is recommended, we suggest you pitch any new tents and soak them with a hose it to ensure it wont leak on you at the worst possible time.
+Whether or not it is recommended, we suggest you pitch any new tents and soak them with a hose it down to check for leaks.

 Practice the pitch